Lemnian language: Comparative features

+Archaeological evidence

+The relationship between the linguistic and the archaeological record has been a persistent problem in the debate.
+Yves Duhoux (2014) observes that despite extensive excavation no artefact typical of Etruria in Italy has ever been found on Lemnos, and that the Lemnian archaeological record differs radically from the Etruscan one, which may indicate a very early separation between the two communities.
+Marchesini (2024) addresses the same difficulty by arguing that the Tyrrhenians of Lemnos were primarily traders and pirates, seafarers who carried technological skills such as metalworking and navigation rather than the material culture of their homeland, and that the linguistic and the cultural levels should therefore be kept distinct.
+Gian Franco Chiai (2024) likewise notes that the archaeological record has yielded no Etruscan-made artefacts on Lemnos, whether imported or locally produced, but argues that this absence is not sufficient to rule out a small Etruscan community integrated into local society, which would have assimilated its culture and customs while preserving its own language.

-Scholars such as Norbert Oettinger, Michel Gras and Carlo De Simone think that Lemnian is the testimony of an Etruscan commercial settlement on the island that took place before 700 BC, not related to the Sea Peoples.
+Scholars such as Michel Gras and Carlo De Simone think that Lemnian is the testimony of an Etruscan commercial settlement on the island that took place before 700 BC, not related to the Sea Peoples.
+Norbert Oettinger, while likewise deriving the Tyrrhenians of Lemnos from Italy, connects their movement eastward to the context of the Sea Peoples.
+Simon (2025) endorses this explanation.

 After more than 90 years of archaeological excavations at Lemnos, nothing has been found that would support a migration from Lemnos to Etruria or to the Alps where Raetic was spoken.
 The indigenous inhabitants of Lemnos, also called in ancient times Sinteis, were the Sintians, a Thracian population.

-A 2021 archeogenetic analysis of Etruscan individuals concluded that the Etruscans were autochthonous and genetically similar to the Early Iron Age Latins, and that the Etruscan language, and therefore the other languages of the Tyrrhenian family, may be a surviving language of the ones that were widespread in Europe from at least the Neolithic period before the arrival of the Indo-European languages, as already argued by German geneticist Johannes Krause who concluded that it is likely that the Etruscan language (as well as Basque, Paleo-Sardinian and Minoan) "developed on the continent in the course of the Neolithic Revolution".
+A 2021 archeogenetic analysis of Etruscan individuals concluded that the Etruscans were autochthonous and genetically similar to the Early Iron Age Latins, and that the Etruscan language, and therefore the other languages of the Tyrsenian family, may be a surviving language of the ones that were widespread in Europe from at least the Neolithic period before the arrival of the Indo-European languages, as already argued by German geneticist Johannes Krause who concluded that it is likely that the Etruscan language (as well as Basque, Paleo-Sardinian and Minoan) "developed on the continent in the course of the Neolithic Revolution".
 The lack of recent Anatolian-related admixture and Iranian-related ancestry among the Etruscans, who genetically joined firmly to the European cluster, might also suggest that the presence of a handful of inscriptions found at Lemnos, in a language related to Etruscan and Raetic, "could represent population movements departing from the Italian peninsula".